cysouw/diathesis/text/c11_infinitive.md

 - Der Henker hieß ihn niederknien.
 :::

-### ACI *accusativus cum infinitivo*
+### ACI *accusativus cum infinitivo* {#sec:infinitive-aci}

-Given the immense influence of Latin grammar on grammatical theory, it is no surprise that the classical Latin *accusativus cum infinitivo* (ACI) construction is often used to desribe a similary phenomenon in German [@next].
-In such constructions, the subject of the verb in the infinitive (viz. the logical subject of *putzen* and *kaufen*) ends up as an accusative.
-This construction is very widespread in Latin, but in German only applicable to the few light-verb-plus‑Infinitive construction that add a new subject, viz causative verbs like *schicken* 'to send' [@next a] and perception verbs like *sehen* 'to see' [@next b].
-Speyer [@speyer2018a] discusses the history of these constructions in German, argueing that they are original Germanic (and possibly even proto-Indo-European).
-Although the surface structure in German are clearly monoclausal, underlyingly there might be a different structures for verbs like *sehen* with a biclausal *dass* alternative [see @harbert1977 for a discussion].
+Given the immense influence of Latin grammar on grammatical theory, it is no surprise that the classical Latin *accusativus cum infinitivo* (ACI) construction is often used to describe a similar phenomenon in German.
+In such light-verb-plus-infinitive diatheses, the subject of the verb in the infinitive, viz. the nominative subject of *kaufen* and *putzen* in [@next], ends up as an accusative.
+This regularly results in sentences with multiple noun phrases in the accusative, namely when already an accusative argument was present before the diathesis.
+Such double accusatives are highly unusual in German outside of these constructions (see [@sec:case-double-accusative]).

+This ACI construction is very widespread in Latin, but in German only attested with the few light-verb-plus‑infinitive construction that add a new subject (see [@sec:infinitive-promotion-to-subject]), namely causative light verbs like *schicken* 'to send' [@next a] and perception light verbs like *sehen* 'to see' [@next b].
+As a cover term for such diatheses, I have proposed the term ~~novative~~ in [@sec:intro-subject-promotions].
+So, ACI constructions are the result of novative diatheses that use a light-verb-plus-infinitive construction.

 ::: ex
-- Er kauft Brot. \
+- Er kauft einen Topf. \
-  Sie schickt ihn Brot kaufen.
+  Sie schickt ihn einen Topf kaufen.
 - Der Mann putzt den Tisch. \
   Sie sieht, dass der Mann den Tisch putzt. \
   Sie sieht den Mann den Tisch putzen.
 :::

+Although the surface structure of these constructions in German is clearly monoclausal, underlyingly there might be different structures between light verbs like *schicken* [@last a], that only allow for an infinitive construction, and light verbs like *sehen* [@last b], that additionally allow for a biclausal *dass* alternative [see @harbert1977 for a discussion].

+Speyer [@speyer2018a] discusses the history of these constructions in German, arguing that they are originally Germanic (and possibly even proto-Indo-European) and not calques from Latin.

 ### IPP *Ersatzinfinitiv*